AkaKuro4Ever/hikari-project/README.md

 It should be up and running on the localhost:3000 if you're in the terminal (necessary for the FB login).

-Currently using the gem ruby '2.3.3', ActiveRecord Migration is Version 5.2 Dependent on Rails, omniauth, bcrypt, and rack.
+Currently using the gem ruby '2.7.0', ActiveRecord Migration is Version 5.2
+NOTE: Omniauth currently not working due to needing reauthorization on FB Developer (TODO) Dependent on Rails, omniauth, bcrypt, and rack.
 See the Gemfile for more details.

 Link to Video Walkthrough/Demo: https://youtu.be/6RGluEe6m4M